PraiseThe-Fool/SleepingSquid/README.md

 - That Time I Gon Reincarnated As A Slime
 - Skip And Loader
 - Cells At Work
+- The Earth Is Online
+- Journey To The West
+- Solo Leveling
+- Mieruko-Chan
+- Sasali To Miyano

 GOATS (I LOVE)
 - LOTM Lord Of The Mysteries
 - ORV Omniscient Reader's Viewpoint
+- NETKAMA PUNCH!!!

 Danmei's
 - SVSS Scum Villai's Self-Saving System